 Frequency: Every month

-Brace yourselves: Researchers say salad drawers can contain 750 times the safe level of bacteria, making them one of the main places to clean regularly.
+Brace yourselves: Researchers say salad drawers can contain salmonella, listeria, yeast, and mold, making it one of the main places to clean regularly.
 Don’t wait for a spring-cleaning reminder; this part of your home deserves monthly attention.

 Frequency: Every week

 Eat lunch at your desk?
 Well, computer keyboards a breeding ground for bacteria.
-One study found that keyboards harbor five times the bacteria found on a toilet seat, according to CNN, but 10% of people never clean them (eek!).
+One study found that keyboards harbor five times the bacteria found on a toilet seat.
+According to CNN, 10% of people never clean them.
 Set aside time every Friday to give your desk a once-over with disinfectant spray.
 Don’t forget to pay attention to the mouse, and use an alcohol-dipped cotton swab to clean between keys.

 Frequency: Every three months